 1 9 8 6 – current (UK)

-Since it was launched in Autumn 1986 as a 15-part series, the hospital drama Casualty has grown into one of the BBC's most successful programmes.
+Since it was launched on 6 September 1986 as a 15-part series, the hospital drama Casualty has grown into one of the BBC’s most successful programmes.

 The series began as the brainchild of Jeremy Brock, a young BBC script editor, and Paul Unwin, a director at the Bristol Old Vic Theatre.

-A visit to a Bristol Accident and Emergency ward, and conversation with one of the charge nurses, prompted the idea of a series which would deal with the working lives of casualty staff but which would also have a campaigning edge at a time when the National Health Service in Britain was under increasing financial and political pressure.
+A visit to a Bristol A&E (Accident and Emergency) ward, and conversation with one of the charge nurses, prompted the idea of a series which would deal with the working lives of casualty staff but which would also have a campaigning edge at a time when the National Health Service in Britain was under increasing financial and political pressure.

 The proposal was taken up by the Head of BBC Drama, Jonathan Powell, who was convinced that a medical series was essential to a healthy schedule.